 Search by name for SSDI records between 1962 and 2014.
 The results show the person's age, full name, birth and death dates, the state in which they died, and their last place of residence.

-4. Free England Censuses
+4. Free England and Wales Censuses

 England and Wales censuses are available online from 1841 through 1911.
 Check out the full list of England resources on that page.
 You'll be impressed.